Wabash River

 Crawford Street Bridge (Parke County, Indiana)

-Built ca. 1892, bypassed in 1949, demolished in 1951Lost Through truss bridge over Wabash River on Crawford Street at MontezumaReplaced by new bridge
+Built 1892, partially collapsed and repaired in 1941, bypassed in 1949, removed in 1951.Lost Through truss bridge over Wabash River on Crawford Street at MontezumaReplaced by a new bridge

 Built 1934; rehabilitated 1941 and 2006Concrete arch bridge over Wabash River on IN 1 in BlufftonOpen to traffic